Edit

 This article provides the guidelines for creating icons in your app ecosystem to help designers and you submit the correct application icon.
 Following these guidelines creates uniformity and balance in your app ecosystem and emphasizes the artwork of your app icon.

 When submitting your app package, include two PNG versions of the app icon, a color icon and an outline icon.
 For your app to pass Microsoft Teams Store review, these icons must meet certain size requirements.
-Follow the steps to ensure your app icons fit the Teams Store standards.
+Follow the guidance below to ensure your app icons fit the Teams Store standards.

 Balanced layout

 The icons are intended to create a uniform layout.
-These guidelines help you create your app icon for submission.
+These guidelines help you create your app icon.

 Creating your assets

-Microsoft Teams needs two assets during app submission to generate the app icons.
+Microsoft 365 needs two assets during app submission to generate the icons.

 Counter Description

 1 A full bleed PNG format at 192 x 192 pixels.
 Utilize the full asset space as the background.
-This is used in the Teams Store or fly-outs.
+This is used, for example, in the Teams Store or fly-outs.

 2 A default or rest PNG format icon at 32 x 32 pixels.
 This icon is used as rest/default state in the app bar and other locations in the product.